 - Highlight positions of leadership in your resume title and summary.

-- Get personalized feedback on any potential areas of improvement before you hit "submit."
+- Get personalized feedback on any potential areas of improvement before you hit "submit" by running your resume throguh our Resume Scanner.

-Here’s what a good example of leadership skills on a resume looks like:
+Here’s a good example of how to show soft skills like leadership on a resume:

 - Decision making